DenverArtMuseum/tokio-ueyama/content/wwii-amache.md

 [^2]: Around 9,000 people voluntarily relocated inland.
 See Harvey, 37 and 41.

 [^3]: According to evacuation notices, the belongings they carried had to include bedding and linens, toilet articles, extra clothing, plates and silverware, and essential personal effects.
 See Robert Y. Fuchigami, *Amache Remembered: An American Concentration Camp, 1942–1945* (2020), 15.
 On March 1 and April 30, 1942, Ueyama made inventory lists of the couple’s belongings in a small black notebook.
 The sixty-six boxes plus larger items would remain indefinitely with Mr. and Mrs. Wilson in Los Angeles.
-See small black notebook, Bunkado collection.
+See small black notebook, Collection of Bunkado.
 I am grateful to Noriko Okada for reviewing the lists, much of which is in Japanese, and confirming their contents.

 [^4]: Harvey, 54.